ServiceNow/Fast-LLM/docs/quick-start.md

       experiment_dir: /mnt/results/Llama-3.2-1B
     ```

-    1. Total number of training tokens will be approximately 300B.
+    1. Total number of training tokens will be approximately 300B: 600,000 iterations * 480 * 1024 tokens per batch.
     2. A Llama model will be saved in Hugging Face format to `~/results` directory every 20,000 iterations.
     3. Entirely optional, but it's a good idea to track your training progress with Weights & Biases.
 Replace `servicenow` with your own W&B entity name.
 If you don't want to use W&B, just remove this section.
     4. Adjust the number of sequences per GPU based on GPU memory.
 For Llama-3.2-1B and an A100-80GB, a `micro_batch_size` of 20 should work well.